patricio-mancini/liteflix-ui/README.md

 - `npm start`: Starts the production server after a successful build.

 - `npm run lint`: Lints the codebase for coding standards and best practices.

+- `npm test`: Runs tests related to the project using Jest.